-Document Overview
+1.8 Document Overview

 This system proposal is organized into several sections.
-The section after the tile page, is the Introduction and Overview which contains the Project Vision and Scope, Requirements Summary, Stakeholders and Their Interests, Expected Costs and Benefits, Constraints, Recommendation, and Document Overview..
+The section after the tile page, is the Introduction and Overview which contains the Project Vision and Scope, Requirements Summary, Stakeholders and Their Interests, Expected Costs and Benefits, Constraints, Recommendation, and Document Overview.
 Following that is the System Initiation which includes the Project Initiation Report (PIR).
 After that is the Feasibility Assessment which includes an Introduction, Feasibility Analysis, Additional Comments, and Conclusion.
 Then there is the Requirements Definition which contains an Introduction, Functional Requirements and Non-functional Requirements.
 Next, there are the Appendices.
 Following that is the Glossary.
 Last is the Bibliography.

+2.0 System Initiation

+2.1 Project Initiation Request (PIR)

 PIR-00000 [PIR Number to be assigned by the Project Office] Project Initiation Request (PIR) – Level1 v6.0

 Project Name: ___PhotoMap ______ Student Name: Paulson Kimani